Approaching criticality via the zero dissipation limit in the abelian avalanche model: The abelian avalanche model in finite volume

-In the following lemma we provide an upper estimate for the ``massive'' Green's function.
-It is well-known and easy to see that this Green's function decays exponentially in the distance to the origin.
-We prefer however to insert a proof for the sake of self-containedness, and indicate the power of $\gamma$ entering in the exponent.
+Here we provide estimates for the Green's function $G^{(\gamma)}(x,y)$.
+It is well-known that this Green's function decays exponentially in the distance to the origin.
+We prefer however to insert a proof for the sake of self-containedness, and to indicate the power of $\gamma$ entering in the exponent.
+This will be important later on when we consider the limit $\gamma\downarrow 0$ at several places. \begin{lemma} There exist $C > 0$ and $c > 0$ such that for all $\Lambda\subseteq \mathbb{Z}^d$, $0<\gamma < 1$, and $x,y\in\mathbb{Z}^d$, $x\not= y$,